Kwai-Klear/KlearReasoner/README.md

 For the code, we use [Firejail](https://github.com/netblue30/firejail) for the **sandbox** environment.
 Additionally, we implemented multi-process control based on [Pebble](https://github.com/noxdafox/pebble), which allows us to reclaim all resources allocated to a task when execution times out.
 For mathematics, we use [math_verify](https://github.com/huggingface/Math-Verify) for judging.

 ### Training Data Format
-Please refer to the format of the two provided datasets, Axx and Bxx, for the training data.
+Please refer to the format of the two provided datasets, [Math RL](https://huggingface.co/datasets/Suu/KlearReasoner-MathSub-30K) and [Code RL](https://huggingface.co/datasets/Suu/KlearReasoner-CodeSub-15K), for the training data.
 The format for a single math entry is as follows:
 ```json
 {"data_source": "math_longcot_math_verify", "prompt": [{"content": "Let $n=9867$.
 If you calculated $n^{3}-n^{2}$, what would be the unit digit found?\n(a) 0\n(b) 2\n(c) 4\n(d) 6\n(e) 8", "role": "user"}], "ability": "math", "reward_model": {"ground_truth": "4", "style": "rule"}, "__index_level_0__": "29999"}
 ```